Youth Christmas Parties: 14 Festive Ideas for Teens

 12. Unwrap Challenge

-If you provide Christmas gifts for youth group members, make them work to unwrap them.
-For example, you can cover everything with layers of plastic wrap.
-Or you can make kids unwrap presents while wearing mittens!
+If you provide Christmas gifts for youth group members, make kids work to unwrap them.
+For example, cover everything with layers of plastic wrap.
+Or have kids unwrap presents while wearing mittens!

 13. Christmas Crafts